Superman (2025 film): Plot

 Public opinion turns against Superman, especially when he angrily confronts Luthor, looking for Krypto.
 Lois reassures Superman that she believes he is good, and he confesses his love for her before surrendering himself to the U.S. government.
 They hand him over to Luthor for detainment and questioning inside an artificial pocket universe where Luthor secretly holds his enemies, including Krypto.
 Superman is imprisoned with the metahuman Metamorpho.
 Luthor uses Metamorpho's infant son Joey as leverage to force him to transmute one of his hands into Kryptonite, rendering Superman powerless.
-During questioning, Luthor murders one of Superman's supporters, Mali.
+During questioning, Luthor murders one of Superman's supporters, Malik Ali.
 A horrified Metamorpho agrees to help Superman escape, and they free Joey and Krypto.
 Lois convinces Mister Terrific to help find Superman and they enter the pocket universe, rescuing the others.
 Lois takes Superman to recuperate with his adoptive human parents, Jonathan and Martha Kent.
 Jonathan tells the demoralized Superman that his choices and actions determine who he is, not the message from his birth parents.

-Luthor's girlfriend Eve Teschmacher, who is infatuated with Daily Planet photographer Jimmy Olsen, provides him evidence that Luthor is aiding Boravia in return for half of Jarhanpur's territory.
+Luthor's girlfriend Eve Teschmacher, who is infatuated with Daily Planet photographer Jimmy Olsen, provides him with evidence that Luthor is aiding Boravia in return for half of Jarhanpur's territory.
 Luthor imprisons her and lures Superman back to Metropolis by opening an unstable portal to the pocket universe, creating a rift in reality that splits the city in half.
 Superman sends Green Lantern, Hawkgirl, and Metamorpho to stop Boravia from invading Jarhanpur again.
 Hawkgirl kills Ghurkos and Green Lantern invites Metamorpho to join the Justice Gang.
 In Metropolis, Superman and Mister Terrific fight the Engineer and Ultraman.
 After Superman defeats the Engineer, he learns that Ultraman is a clone of himself created by Luthor.
 With Krypto's help, Superman defeats Ultraman and knocks him into a black hole beneath the rift.
 At Luthor's headquarters, Mister Terrific closes the rift.
 Luthor says he orchestrated the Jarhanpur conflict as an excuse to implicate Superman, driven by envy of his public admiration despite being an alien.
 Superman challenges his ideology, but Luthor remains defiant and is subdued by Krypto.